-The reporting of incidents of bullying, hazing, or similar behavior shall be made on the Bullying Report form, which shall include an affirmation of truth.
+The reporting of incidents of bullying, hazing, or similar behavior shall be made on the Bullying Report form, which shall include an affirmation of the shall include an aff truth.
 Any bullying, hazing, or similar behavior report submitted, regardless of recipient, shall use this form, but additional information may be provided.